mrimlinger/mrimlinger.github.io_old/source/About/index.md

 ## About me

 I am a micro-engineering student at EPFL, currently on exchange in Hong Kong at HKUST.
-Scholar interests: computer science, embedded systems, finance.
-Personnal interests: travelling, reading, drawing, photography.
+Scholar interests: optics, telecommunications, micro-nanosystems, quantum physics Personnal interests: travelling, reading, writing, photography.
-You can find more detailed informations on my [resume](https://mrimlinger.ch/About/resume.pdf).
+You can find more detailed informations on my [resume](https://mrimlinger.ch/About/index/CV_rimlinger.pdf).

 ## About this blog